Sensory Overload in Neurodivergent Individuals: Ways to Cope

 Ways to Cope With Sensory Overload

-Work, school, and community settings can often contain overstimulating environments that are difficult to manage.
-This can make managing your sensory needs difficult.
+Workplaces, schools, and community settings often contain overstimulating environments that can be difficult to navigate.
+Managing your sensory needs can feel overwhelming.

-Grounding techniques: in addition to the STOP technique, there is the 5-4-3-2-1 technique.
-This involves finding 5 things you can see, 4 things you can hear, 3 things you can smell, 2 things you can feel, and 1 thing you can taste when you are feeling overwhelmed to bring you to the present moment.
+Use Grounding Techniques: In addition to the STOP method, try the 5-4-3-2-1 exercise, which involves identifying five things you can see, four things you can hear, three things you can smell, two things you can feel, and one thing you can taste.
+This can bring you back to the present moment when feeling overwhelmed.

-Support groups: these groups can help to provide you with a community and discover new strategies for navigating these experiences with those who get it.
+Join Support Groups: Connecting with others can provide community and new strategies for navigating sensory overload with those who understand your challenges.

-Neurodiversity-affirming therapy: if you are in need of additional support to cope with your overwhelming emotions, a therapist or coach may be helpful.
-It may be a good idea to find one that affirms your identity and provides coping strategies based on your strengths.
+Consider Neurodiversity-Affirming Therapy: If you require additional support managing overwhelming emotions, a therapist or coach can be invaluable.
+Look for someone who affirms your identity and offers coping strategies based on your strengths.

 How to Create a Sensory Overload Safety Kit